wallarm/product-documentation/docs/2.16/user-guides/triggers/trigger-examples.md

 ## Slack notification if 2 or more SQLi hits were detected in one minute

-If 2 or more SQLi [hits](../../glossary-en.md#hit) were sent to the protected resource, notification about this event will be sent to the Slack channel.
+If 2 or more SQLi [hits](../../glossary-en.md#hit) were sent to the protected resource, then a notification about this event will be sent to the Slack channel.

 ![!Example of a trigger sending the notification to Slack](../../images/user-guides/triggers/trigger-example1.png)